svisser/logaugment/README.rst

 Notes on logaugment.add
 =======================

 The call `logaugment.add` adds default values for that key.
-This means you can You should not repeatedly call logaugment.add just to change the value - it's intended as set-once-and-forget functionality.
+You should not repeatedly call logaugment.add just to change the value - it's intended as set-once-and-forget functionality.
 In that case it's better to use `logaugment.set`.

 Why?
 ====